 Lost earning capacity, sometimes called future loss of earning

 , refers to the fact that an injured employee may not be able to earn the income he might have if not for the injury.
 It attempts to address how an injury will impact a person’s ability to earn income in the future and how a person’s career would have proceeded without the injury.
 For example, if a police officer is struck by a car on the job and suffers a shoulder injury that prevents him from performing his duties now and in the future, his employment future is changed.
 He may not be able to advance as would have without the burden of the injury, or he may not even be able to continue to work as a police officer at all.

-Determining lost earning capacity can be a complicated process, as obviously it is difficult to predict the future.
+Determining lost earning capacity can be a complicated process because it's difficult to predict the future.
 Simply multiplying wages may not provide a clear picture of what could be lost, as many people experience improvements in talent and skill that can lead to promotions and pay raises over the years.

 Factors That Affect Lost Earning Capacity in Iowa Workers’ Compensation Cases

-In an attempt to best address lost earning capacity as fairly as possible, a variety of factors are considered.
+In an attempt to best address lost earning capacity as fairly as possible, the parties consider a variety of factors.
 These can include:

 - Medical condition before the injury.

 - Medical condition immediately after the injury.

 - Work experience.